neonopcode/MeetingHelper/README.md

 Notes:

-- Go to https://serper.dev/ and get your API key.
+- This is
 - Go to https://openai.com and get your API key.
-- Modify app.py to use the OpenAI API instead of the Azure OpenAI key
-- Modify config.js to use the OpenAI realtime endpoint instead of the Azure OpenAI realtime endpoint
-- Modify the model name in the /session endpoint in app.py to use the OpenAI model name instead of the Azure OpenAI model name
+- Go to https://api.ncloud-docs.com/docs/ai-application-service-clovaspeech-grpc and get your API key.

 ## Running

 1. Start server: `python app.py`
 2. Open index.html in a browser (Tip: use live server extension for VSCode)
-3. Click Start and allow microphone access
+3. Click Start and allow microphone & camera access
-4. Try asking: "What's the weather like in Amsterdam?"
+4. Click Script Button and See transcriptions in real time
+5. Click a speech bubble to see the AI agent’s description

 ## Files